oroinc/documentation/user/back-office/system/theme-configuration/index.rst

      .. image:: /user/img/system/theme-configuration/search-on-small-screens.png
         :alt: Two representations of search on small screens in the storefront

    * **Page Template** --- Select the product page template from the list.
 A page template is used to render the product page in the storefront by default, unless the template is overridden in the product details.
-Available options are *Tabs* and *Wide*.
+Available options are *Default*, *Tabs*, and *Wide*.

      **Default Template**: